 Instructions

 - Make a boquet garni.
-If you don't have bouquet garni bags, cut a double layer of cheese cloth into an approximately 7 X 7-inch square.
+If you don't have bouquet garni bags, cut a double layer of cheese cloth into an approximately 8 X 8-inch square.
 Place it on a clean, dry surface.
 Add the allspice berries, peppercorns and bay leaves to the center of the square.
-Bundle the cheesecloth around the spices, being sure there aren't any open areas, and then tie it with butchers twine.
-(If you're using bouquet garni bags, you will likely need to use at least two.)
+Bundle the cheesecloth around the spices, being sure there aren't any open areas, and then tie it with butcher's twine.
 Set aside.
 This is called a Bouquet Garni, which is French for bouquet garnish -- it's a small bundle of herbs and spices, that will impart their flavors to a liquid being cooked.

 - Make the brine.
 In a very large stock pot, mix the water with the salt, and bring it to a boil.
 Mix to be sure it's dissolved and then lower the heat to a simmer and stir in the honey, syrup, ground cloves, cinnamon sticks, and the bouquet garni.
 Continue to simmer for about ten minutes.
 Then turn off the heat and cool to room temperature.
 (With a large quantity of liquid like this, cooling could take a few hours — I usually do this the night before I want to add the turkey, and let it cool, covered, all night on the stove.)